Do you often have chronic infections?

 The lymphatic system has many functions in the body.
 It forms a vital part of our immune system and is also designed to help remove waste products from the body’s cells.
 It is not controlled mechanically by the body and must rely on muscle movement, blood circulation, and the nervous system to help circulation.

-The lymphatic system comprises large vessels that carry a clear fluid called lymph which carries immune cells to tissues and organs to help you fight infections.
+The lymphatic system comprises large vessels in the body that carry a clear fluid called lymph which carries immune cells to tissues and organs to help you fight infections.
 Lymphatic drainage massage stimulates lymph circulation throughout the body, refreshes the immune system and flushes out toxins.

 The fluid in the lymphatic system is called lymph, which is a viscous fluid.
 This system can become very slow and not work at its best for various reasons, including lack of muscle movement, poor nutrition, illnesses and infections.

 A sluggish lymphatic system can prevent the body from effectively eliminating waste, causing a build-up, which manifests as edema, water retention.